Printmaking students learn traditional lithography, screen-printing, etching, and woodcut relief printing techniques

 Experimental and unusual processes, such as photographic transfers, computer printed screens and plates, even book-making and old-style letter press, are all part of a printmaking student’s experience.

-Ball State's bachelor's degree in visual arts with an emphasis in printmaking covers four kinds of printmaking: intaglio, lithography, relief, and serigraphy.
+Ball State's art major (BFA) with a focus on printmaking covers four types of printmaking: intaglio, lithography, relief, and serigraphy.
 Courses in these techniques of printmaking present a basic understanding of the media as well as methods to take advantage of the versatility of the processes.

-Printmaking in various forms is perhaps over 1,500 years old and found particular favor in the West during the Renaissance.
-Today, these forms present unparalleled opportunities for expression in a wide range of techniques.
+Printmaking in various forms dates over 1,500 years old and is found to be a particularly favorable Western art form during the Renaissance.
+Today, these forms present unparalleled opportunities for expression using a wide range of techniques.

 Personal means of creative expressions—such as drawing and painting—are encouraged to create print images when appropriate, and you will nurture and develop these alongside contemporary options, including photographic and digital resources.

-You will go beyond mere technical proficiency and learn how to use the processes effectively to express innovative and personal ideas.
+Go beyond mere technical proficiency and fully understand how to use printmaking processes effectively to express innovative, personal ideas.

 What You Will Study

-Courses in printmaking present a basic understanding of the media and methods to take advantage of the exceptional versatility of the processes.
-Ball State offers courses of study in four kinds of printmaking:
+Courses in printmaking present a basic understanding of the media and methods.
+Take advantage of the exceptional versatility of the various processes through courses of study in four key areas of printmaking:

 View Degree Requirements